vrienstudios/anime-dl/README.md

 If you have any issues with the project/application, please reach out!
 We'll be extremely happy to help.
 You can create an issue here on the board, and we'll respond nearly immediately.

 # I hope you found something interesting/useful here!

+# Future - The Anime Download Project

+In the future, this utility will support a plethora of sites and services allowing you to download your anime with ease.